 What information is provided by Northrop’s Direct SCF?

-Northrop has adoptive a very detailed way of reporting its sources and uses of cash.
-It provides interesting detail in the operations section to allow you to compare the draws on cash from operation.
+Northrop has adopted a very detailed way of reporting its sources and uses of cash.
+It provides interesting detail in the operations section to allow readers of the statement to compare the draws on cash from operation.
 Particularly it appears from the direct cash flow statement that Northrop is in the process of cutting costs and repaying debt.
 The cash paid to suppliers and employees has been reduced from $5,635.2 in 1987 to just $4,986.5 in 1991.
 It also demonstrates the actual dollar amounts paid in taxes and litigation related matters, which is important in the public transportation industry.
 The Direct SCF also demonstrates a sharply declining cash paid for interest which can signal that the company is reducing its debt load or shifting to a financing scheme that does not require periodic cash payments (i.e. issuance of more capital stock or issuance of zero coupon long term bonds).

 What information is provided in their indirect SCF?